Skipper-116/langbench/README.md

 - `./jsCode/index.js`: Contains the JavaScript implementation of the Fibonacci calculation and matrix multiplication.
 - `./phpCode/index.php`: Contains the PHP implementation of the Fibonacci calculation and matrix multiplication.
 - `./goCode/main.go`: Contains the Go implementation of the Fibonacci calculation and matrix multiplication.
+- `./rustCode/src/main.rs`: Contains the Rust implementation of the Fibonacci calculation and matrix multiplication.
 - `test.sh`: Script to run the benchmarks for each language.

 ## Current Output